dowjones/gulp-bundle-assets/README.md

 This plugin was originally forked from [gulp-bundle-assets](https://github.com/dowjones/gulp-bundle-assets) to fix a CSS import bug.

-It has since been entirely reworked to better suit the requirements of the UserFrosting's Sprinkle system and follow the Gulp plugin guidelines (namely not unncessarily depending on it).
-Though TypeScript is now the preferred language the output targetted to ES2015 and uses ES Modules (via the `esm` package) to ensure source it can be easily debugged if issues are observed in the wild.
+It has since been entirely reworked to better suit the requirements of the UserFrosting's Sprinkle system and follow the Gulp plugin guidelines (namely not unnecessarily depending on it).
+Though TypeScript is now the preferred language the output targeted to ES2015 and uses ES Modules (via the `esm` package) to ensure source it can be easily debugged if issues are observed in the wild.

-This package was previously published under `gulp-uf-bundle-assets` and as of v3 is published under `@userfrosting/gulp-bundle-assets` to assist in longterm project management.
+This package was previously published under `gulp-uf-bundle-assets` and as of v3 is published under `@userfrosting/gulp-bundle-assets` to assist in long-term project management.

 As of v4 virtual path logic was extracted into a separate package [@userfrosting/vinyl-fs-vpath](https://github.com/userfrosting/vinyl-fs-vpath).
 This change enabled a significant simplification of core logic along with a significantly faster and more efficient way to support virtual path mappings.